zuozhenggh/learning-library/common/labs/generate-ssh-key/generate-ssh-keys.md

 ## Option 5: SSH Keys for Linux

-1. Open a terminal window and type in the ssh-keygen command.
-There are a few command line options for the ssh-keygen utility, however, for quick and dirty key creation for lab use, no options are necessary.
+1. Open a terminal window and type in the ```ssh-keygen``` command.
+There are a few command line options for the ssh-keygen utility; however, for quick and dirty key creation for lab use, no options are necessary.
 Type ```ssh-keygen --help``` in your terminal window to see all the possible options.
 For now, just run the command by itself.

     ```
     ssh-keygen
     ```
 2. You should run this command from your home directory.
 In this case as the user-id ```opc```.
 The dialog will default to a hidden directory, ```~/.ssh```.
 If you don't already have keys created, accept the default file name ```id_rsa``` by hitting the Enter key.
 Press the Enter key two more times to create a key with no passphrase.
-The best practice in a production environment would be to use a secure passphrase, however, we don't need to bother with these practice labs.
+The best practice in a production environment would be to use a secure passphrase; however, we don't need to bother with these practice labs.

     ![](images/keylab-001.png " ")